jcorille-21/dc_mental_health/README.md

 ## Works Cited

-Shapiro, J. (2017).
-3 Ways Data Dashboards Can Mislead You.
+Shapiro, J. (2017). *3 Ways Data Dashboards Can Mislead You*.
 Retrieved from https://hbr.org/2017/01/3-ways-data-dashboards-can-mislead-you

-Mattern, S. (2017).
-A City Is Not a Computer.
+Mattern, S. (2017). *A City Is Not a Computer*.
 Retrieved from https://placesjournal.org/article/a-city-is-not-a-computer/?cn-reloaded=1#0